 This paper uses Austrian social security records to analyze the effects of ECB monetary policy on the labor market.
-Our focus is on the role of worker and firm wage-components, defined by an Abowd et al. (1999) wage regression.
-Our findings show that monetary tightening causes the largest employment losses for low-paid workers who are employed in high-paying firms before the tightening.
+Our focus is on the role of worker and firm wage components, defined by an Abowd et al. (1999) wage regression.
+We find that monetary tightening causes the largest employment losses for low-paid workers who are employed in high-paying firms before the tightening.
 Monetary tightening further causes a reallocation of workers to lower-paying firms.
 In particular low-paid workers who were originally employed by low-paying firms are prone to falling down the firm wage ladder.

 Keywords: Monetary policy, worker reallocation, heterogeneity, AKM.
 JEL Codes: E24, E32, E52.

-^{}Andreas Gulyas (University of Mannheim): andreas.gulyas@uni-mannheim.de.
+\Andreas Gulyas (University of Mannheim): andreas.gulyas@uni-mannheim.de.
 Matthias Meier (University of Mannheim): m.meier@uni-mannheim.de.
-Mykola Ryzhenkov (University of Mannheim and European Central Bank): mykola.ryzhenkov@uni-mannheim.de.
-We thank Klaus Adam, Antoine Camous, Jose Garcia-Louzao, as well as participants at various seminars and conferences for helpful comments.
+Mykola Ryzhenkov (Osnabrück University): mykola.ryzhenkov@uni-osnabrueck.de.
+We thank the editor and two anonymous referees, Klaus Adam, Antoine Camous, Harald Fadinger, Jose Garcia-Louzao, as well as participants at various seminars and conferences for helpful comments.
 Support by the state of Baden-Württemberg through bwHPC and the German Research Foundation (DFG) through grant INST 35/1134-1 FUGG and through CRC TR 224 (Project A03 and Project C05) is gratefully acknowledged.
 Matthias Meier acknowledges financial support from the UniCredit & Universities Foundation.
-Mykola Ryzhenkov acknowledges financial support from the German Research Foundation (DFG) and Deutsche Bundesbank.
-The views expressed in this article are solely the responsibility of the authors, and should not be interpreted as reflecting the views of the ECB or the Eurosystem.
+Mykola Ryzhenkov acknowledges financial support at the early stages of this project from the German Research Foundation (DFG) and the Deutsche Bundesbank.
+The views expressed in this article are solely the responsibility of the authors.